 Please carefully review all of the information provided below BEFORE contacting the Passports Office at the Embassy.

-As of 1 January 2017, the Australian Embassy in Dublin will no longer accept payments made by cash or cheque.
+The Australian Embassy in Dublin no longer accepts payments made by cash or cheque.
 As part of streamlining our passport services, we will only be accepting payments made by debit or credit card (MasterCard, Maestro, Visa and Laser).

 Your photo is critical to the usability and security of your passport.
 The facial recognition technology used in conjunction with Australian passports makes border processing more efficient and reduces the potential for identity fraud.
 If your photo does not meet the standards detailed below, your passport may not work at automated borders.
 The size of your head in the photograph must comply with Australian passport requirements, which differ from Irish passport photograph standards.
 Familiarise yourself with these requirements and ensure you submit compliant photos.
 Your application may be rejected because of unsuitable photographs.

 If you are unsure how to attach your photographs to the application form, leave them loose in the envelope.
 DO NOT fasten them in any way using clips, staples, sticky / sello tape or any other type of fasteners which damage photographs and render them useless.